Tottori Domain Battery Sites: Yura Daiba ruins

 The Yura Daiba ruins (由良台場跡) are located in the Yura neighborhood of the town of Hokuei.
-This was the first coastal gun battery built by Tottori Domain and is influenced by French military design.
+This was the first coastal gun battery built by Tottori Domain, and was influenced by French military design.
 Completed in 1864, it has a trapezoidal shape measuring about 125 meters from east-to-west and about 83 meters from north-to-south.
 The remains of an earthen mound with a height of about 5 meters are almost completely preserved.
-The site held one 60-inch, 24-inch, 15-inch, and 5-inch guns which had been manufactured by Tottori Domain at the Mutsuo reverberatory furnace.
+The site held one 60-inch, 24-inch, 15-inch, and 5-inch guns, which had been manufactured by Tottori Domain at the Mutsuo reverberatory furnace.
 The site is about a 20-minute walk from Yura Station on the JR West San'in Main Line.

 Sakai Daiba ruins

 The Sakai Daiba ruins (境台場跡) are located in the Hanamachi neighbourhood of the city of Sakaiminato, Tottori, and were completed in 1864.
 It is a three-tiered trapezoidal earthwork with a height of about 6 meters and a width of about 25 meters.
-A total of eight guns were deployed, including two 18 -inch guns, one 6-inch gun, and five 5-inch guns manufactured at the Mutsuo reverberatory furnace.
-The site is now Sakaidaiba Park with a lighthouse and is about a 30-minute walk from Sakaiminato Station on the JR West Sakai Line.
+A total of eight guns were deployed, including two 18-inch guns, one 6-inch gun, and five 5-inch guns, manufactured at the Mutsuo reverberatory furnace.
+The site is now Sakaidaiba Park, and is about a 30-minute walk from Sakaiminato Station on the JR West Sakai Line.

 Yodoe Daiba ruins

-The Yodoe Daiba ruins (淀江台場跡) are located in the Yodoe neighborhood of the city of Yonago, facing Yodoe Port, and as completed in 1863.
-At present, the earthworks with a height of about 4 meters, a width of about 24 meters, and a length of about 67 meters remain.
-The site contained a 18-in gun, a 6-inch gun, and a 5-inch gun manufactured at the Mutsuo reverberatory furnace.
+The Yodoe Daiba ruins (淀江台場跡) are located in the Yodoe neighborhood of the city of Yonago, facing Yodoe Port, and was completed in 1863.
+At present, the earthworks have a height of about 4 meters, a width of about 24 meters, and a length of about 67 meters remain.
+The site contained an 18-inch gun, a 6-inch gun, and a 5-inch gun, manufactured at the Mutsuo reverberatory furnace.
 The site is about a 15-minute walk from Yodoe Station on the JR San'in Main Line.

 Hashizu Daiba ruins

 The Hashizu Daiba ruins (橋津台場跡) are located in the Wainagase neighborhood of the town of Yurihama.
 The fortification had a symmetrical plan, but now only part of the earthwork on both wings, the rear earthwork, and the blind earthworks remain.
-The fortification was equipped with a 18-inch, 6-inch, 3-inch, and 5-inch cannons manufactured at the Mutsuo reverberatory furnace.
+The fortification was equipped with one 18-inch, 6-inch, 3-inch, and 5-inch cannons manufactured at the Mutsuo reverberatory furnace.
 The site can be reached by bus from Kurayoshi Station on the JR San'in Main Line.